 I used to start with quotes as well, but nowadays, if I start with some inspiring quote of some inspiring person, people are just not that impressed anymore.

 Again, this is just my experience.
-If you have a quote which you feel will completely resonate with your audience and is something different, it might just work really well!
+If you have a quote that you feel will completely resonate with your audience and is something different, it might just work really well!

 Many times, especially when we’re just starting out in public speaking, we don’t get to the speech directly.
 We loiter around by starting with words like ‘ok, so’ or ‘I’m just gonna’ or something along those lines.